kasslent/clc-digital-skills/_lessons/module-1.1.md

 ### Open link in a new window or tab

 Add a second attribute, `target="_blank"` to make the link open in a new window or tab.
 Whether it opens in a new window or tab is based on the users' settings.
+This is a good practice when linking to a different site so the user is not taken away from your website.
+Without this additional attribute, the user would have to click on the back button in their brower to return to your website.

-When using more than one attribute, order does not matter but make sure to include a space *between* the attributes.
+When using more than one attribute, the order of those attributes do not matter, but make sure to include a space *between* the attributes.

     <a href="http://ladieslearningcode.com" target="_blank">Ladies Learning Code</a>